drzax/lauraelvery.com/content/publications.md

 ---
 title: Other writing
-subtitle: Laura's writing has been featured in a wide variety of literary journals, magazines and anthologies.
+subtitle: My writing has been featured in a wide variety of literary journals, magazines and anthologies.
 image:
   src: "/images/ordinary-matter-suculents.png"